OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 ---
 title: 'Office Scripts Code Editor environment'
-description: 'The prerequisites and environment information for Office Scripts for Excel on the web.' ms.date: 12/12/2019
+description: 'The prerequisites and environment information for Office Scripts in Excel on the web.' ms.date: 12/12/2019
 localization_priority: Normal
 ---